yz-mao/yz-mao.github.io/_pages/cv.md

 Services and Leadership
 ------
-* Reviewer Services: UbiComp, ICML, NeurIPS, JSAC, TIST, TMC
+* Reviewer Services: UbiComp, TIST, TMC
 * Currently leading an active and productive research group of 7 master students